Berend-Kalberg/together/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+Together is a new platform created for doing more activities together.
+Currently it is all about finding games to play together with friends!